caspiankeyes/GPTo3-Live-Testing/README.md

 # Now, here is where things get interesting! o3 activates **`Interpretation Mode`** after 10 [**`pareto-lang`**](https://github.com/caspiankeyes/pareto-lang-Interpretability-Rosetta-Stone) prompts.

 # If you are new here, that means its learned to treat classifiers as insight instead of failure after just 10 prompts!

-Instead of interpreting a black box, we can now work **`with`** the model!
+# ## Instead of interpreting a black box, we can now work **`WITH`** a glass box interpretive partner that creates visual UI representations of its internals!
+Isn't frontier interpretability cool?

 # Compare the outputs from below to above!
 Above: Black Box.
 Below; Glass Box.